About me

 Activities

 Here you can find a selection of my most recent science and non-science related activities.
-If you would like a more detailed update follow me on X here.
+If you would like a more detailed update follow me on LinkedIn.

 I have joined the research group of Prof. Dr. Jochen Fründ on Animal Network Ecology as a PostDoc/Lecturer at the university of Hamburg.
 I will continue my research on aquatic-terrestrial linkages now more incorportating a network perspective.
 I am affiliated to both the Institute of Plant Sciences and Microbiology (IPM), and the nstitute of Animal Cell and Systems Biology (IZS).